DeadPixel911/RR2PSP-Cwcheats/README.md

 # RR2PSP-Cwcheats
-A bunch of cheat codes for Ridge Racers 2 made by me
+A bunch of cheat codes for Ridge Racers 2 EU made by me
 Recommendations:
 Use First person view while no-clipping and don't go too far from the map.
 Use Tour Editor codes in Custom Tour.